-Credentials of value to employers in Utah.
+CTE Competency Certificates are credentials of value earned by students in Utah.
 Some are also "right-to-work" credentials and/or state licenses required to gain employment in certain fields.
-These certifications validate that the student has demonstrated mastery of the most upto-date skills in a career field.
-As a subset of industry certifications, Utah continues to implement the Microsoft Imagine Academy with program support from Microsoft and Certiport.
-Additional third-party (business, trade association, or other industry group) certifications include food handlers permit, nurse assistant (CNA), and emergency medical services among others.
+These certifications validate that the student has demonstrated mastery of the most up-to-date skills in a career field.
+Some examples of certifications include competencies in Drones, Aeronautics, Pharmacy Technician, Certified Nurse Assistant, Microsoft certifications, Cisco, CAD certifications, ASE Auto certifications, Welding, etc.